Becoming number one in Google | How do you do that?

 Your sitemap is the first thing Google reads.
 It contains all your pages from your site.

 Here too you can indicate which pages are relevant and which are not, just like with the HTML.
-You can do this by indicating not to have them indexed and you can give a value to specific pages.
-By giving your main article more value than the sub-articles it will be ranked quicker and higher.
+You can do this by indicating not to have them indexed, and you can give a value to specific pages.
+By providing your main article more value than the sub-articles, it will be ranked quicker and higher.

-SEO specialists are constantly enriching their knowledge and keeping up to date with the changing rules of Google.
-There seem to be more than 200 factors that determine how high and how fast you can rank in the search results and the degree of importance per factor can vary from month to month.
+SEO specialists are continually enriching their knowledge and keeping up to date with the changing rules of how to become number 1 on Google.
+There seem to be more than 200 factors that determine how high and how fast you can rank in the search results, and the degree of importance per element can vary from month to month.
 Always ask for the help of an SEO specialist when you are working with SEO.

-You can certainly come to a great end independently and your effort will be rewarded by Google, but it would be a shame if you forget something or don't do it right, because of which all your effort to write that one killer article has been for nothing.
+I'm sure you'll be able to get away with it all by yourself, and Google will reward your effort.
+But it would be a shame if you forget something or don't do it right, so all your efforts to write that one killer article have been in vain.